bytetwiddler/json-encoded-payload/ReadMe.md

 }
 ```

-Here is a an array of files json object:
+Here is a json array of each file base64 URLEncoded:
 ```
 [
   {